Admit it: Sometimes the thought of working alone seems appealing.

 1. Make time for small talk

 In a traditional office environment, small talk happens naturally.
-People chat as they grab coffee in the break room or file into the meeting room for a weekly team sit-down.
+People chat as they grab a coffee in the break room or file into the meeting room for a weekly team sit-down.

 When you need to meet remotely, that’s easy to skip over.
 Everybody joins the video call and you get straight to business.